 The withholding of bowel movements leads to children passing hard and painful stools, and this in turn can make them refuse to go to the toilet.
 Children are fearful of the pain and do not want to repeat the experience, and therefore withhold bowel movements.

 As you can see, at times it is difficult to pinpoint the exact cause of why your child starts to withhold bowel movements.
 However, whatever the initial cause, holding of stool leads to larger, more-painful stools, which lead to the child trying even harder to withhold the stool.

 This then becomes a vicious cycle: Child has hard painful stools → fearful of repeating the experience → withholds bowel movements → has hard painful stools.

 Breaking the Cycle: Figure out what came first

 In order to break this cycle, you need to get to understand the reasons why your child is withholding bowel movements.
-Is it because his digestive health is poor, is it because his emotional health is poor and is impacting his digestive system, is he fearful of causing a “potty accident” or is it the fear of painful and hard stools?
+Is it because his emotional health is poor and is impacting his digestive system, is he fearful of causing a “potty accident” or is it the fear of painful and hard stools?

-Once you have identified what the original problem is you can begin to take remedial measures.
+Once you have identified the reason your child is withholding his bowel movement, you can begin to remove his emotional stress.

 iKeunen K, van Elburg RM, van Bel F, Banders MJNL.
 Impact of nutrition on brain development and its neuroprotective implications following preterm birth.
 Pediatr Res.
 2015 Jan;77(1-2):148-155.